Xyloquirk Books

 "Have you heard of Clarice Lispector?
 Do you type, run errands, lift twenty pounds, and wear a wig?"

 "Yes.
 Yes.
 Yes.
 Yes.
 No wig."
 I gamble that he wants to hear more.
 "Clarice.
 Brazilian literary genius of massive intellect.
 Unusually crafted prose.
-Characters constantly reflect on things existentially and go from one extreme to the other.
+Protagonist constantly reflects on things existentially and goes from one extreme to the other.
 Makes me squeamish when she talks sex."

-"Quite," I say, horrified to hear myself air British-casual on U Street, Zepher.
+"Quite," I say, horrified to hear myself talk like a Brit on U Street, Zepher.

 I last half a day in the slot.
 When it becomes clear the jefe will only pile work on me until he crushes me flat, I say, "On second thought."